Exclusive: UBS, BNP among bidders for China's Postal Savings Bank's pre-IPO stake - sources

-HONG KONG UBS UBSN.VX, Singapore's Temasek Holdings [TEM.UL] and French bank BNP Paribas (BNPP.PA) are among half a dozen preliminary bidders to buy up to a 10 percent stake in state-owned Postal Savings Bank of China (PSBC) for at least $3 billion, people familiar with the matter told Reuters on Wednesday.
+HONG KONG UBS UBSN.VX, Singapore's Temasek Holdings [TEM.UL] and French bank BNP Paribas (BNPP.PA) are among half a dozen preliminary bidders to buy up to a 10 percent stake in state-owned Postal Savings Bank of China (PSBC) for at least $3 billion (1.99 billion pounds), people familiar with the matter told Reuters on Wednesday.

 China's biggest bank by outlets, PSBC has about 40,000 branches, and a strategic partnership could help foreign banks sell insurance and banking products to China's vast population.